CIRL-UNC/SuperLearnerMacro/README.md

 One main difference is that %\_SuperLearner will make no guesses about variable types for **X**, so use of the **[coding]_predictors** is required for correct specification.

 #### 3. %CVSuperLearner macro
+This macro is used to estimate the cross-validated expected loss of super learner itself.
+It does not produce predictions!
+This gives an idea about whether super learner is the appropriate learner to use in a given scenario, and allows some choice between parameters of the the super learner model, such as the method (e.g. NNLS vs. CCLS).

+- **slfolds**:[value = integer; default: 10] number of ''inner folds'' (number of folds within each super learner fit) should only be different from **cvslfolds** in odd cases

+- **cvslfolds**:[value = integer; default: 10] number of ''outer folds'' (the number of folds for cross-validating super learner) should only be different from **slfolds** in odd cases

+Options repeated from %SuperLearner

 - **Y**: see %SuperLearner macro definition
 - **X**: see %SuperLearner macro definition
 - **by**: see %SuperLearner macro definition